2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 excerpt: "A beginner's guide to learning voice coding with Talon."

 ---
 You've decided to try using speech recognition to write code.
-You've installed all the things and it's time to start talking to your computer, but where do you start?
+You've installed all the things, you've got a decent microphone, and it's time to start talking to your computer, but where do you start?
 If you are feeling like "OMG HOW DO I EVEN" with voice coding, I've compiled some learning strategies and tips to help you get started.

 <div class="notice--info">This post assumes that you already have a working voice set up and that you are using [Talon](https://talonvoice.com/) and Dragon Dictation.
 If you need help with the set up, check out the [Talon docs](https://talonvoice.com/docs/index.html#document-index), join the [Talon Slack][], and check out [this video](https://www.youtube.com/watch?v=oB5TGMEhQp4&feature=youtu.be) house9Tube put together.
 </div>

 _All functionality described in this post came from either [my Talon libraries] or [Talon Community repository].
 The voice commands are not part of Talon, but use Talon's API, so everything is customizable.
 Talon is under rapid development, so the examples may change._

-# Start with the Basics
+# Basic Input

-## Learning The Alphabet
+## The Alphabet
 Learning the alphabet is a great place to start.
 It's a bite-size set of commands to learn, and they will be used all the time (spelling, keyboard shortcuts, vim, etc.) so it's important to have quick recall.
 The alphabet is a set of words where each word is a command for a letter key.
 The alphabet is customizable, but I recommend using another voice coder's alphabet as a starting point rather than inventing your own from scratch.
 You can find one in the [Talon Community repository][], or start with mine:

 > air bat cap dip each far gone harp sit jury crunch look mad near odd pit quench red sun trap urge vest whale plex yank zip